magriggs/mike-daily/Notes/Sophie Durham Complaint.md

 This inconsistent treatment of twins, both British citizens with identical life-long residency backgrounds, requires clear justification.
 The difference between home and international fees constitutes a significant barrier to Sophie's education.
 Given the national imperative to encourage female participation in STEM fields, this situation warrants particularly careful consideration.
 Unjustified, the situation has a potential for reputational damage to Durham University.

-The timeline for accepting university offers is approaching.

 ## Requested Outcome

 I respectfully request that Sophie's fee status be reclassified to 'home' status, aligning with her sister's classification and reflecting their shared citizenship and residency eligibility under UK regulations.